cameronnewman/lambda-go-template/README.md

 ```
 make
 ```
 make will build, test and create a zip file that can be uploaded directly to AWS Lambda.
-All built using  Golang docker image.
+All built docker image.

 ```
-make tests
+make test
 ```
-will run all tests in the repo excluding the vendor directory.
+will run all tests in the repo.

 ## Further Information ##